byuccl/bitrec/fuzzer/readme.md

 * tilegrid.json - This contains a dictionary of every tile, and all grid coordinates, and bitstream address information.

 ## Fuzzing PIPs
 At the current time only these tiles need to have pip fuzzing done: INT_L and INT_R (7 Series) and INT (US and US+).
-To fuzz INT_L for 7 Series yould execute:
+To fuzz INT_L for 7 Series you would execute:
 ```
 python3 run_snapshot.py --family=artix7 --tile=INT_L --pips=1
 ```